-In May 2010 we acquired Medfusion, Inc., which provides online patient-to-provider communication solutions.
+Our Intuit Health offerings provide online patient-to-provider communication solutions.
 Services are delivered through a standard Web browser on a subscription basis and typically include features such as appointment scheduling, patient pre-registration, prescription renewal and electronic bill payment.